Esteban2893/chat_nodejs/README.md

 `$ npm install -g express-generator@4`

-Go to the cloned project folder, then execute
+Go to the cloned project folder, then execute.

 `$ npm install -g express-generator@4`

-that is for install the dependencies
+that is for install the dependencies.

-Finally run this for install socket.io module
+Finally run this for install socket.io module.

 `$ npm install socket.io -s`